Skip to main content

 Biden-Harris Administration Announces Nearly $2 Billion to Support American Auto Workers, Convert Facilities for Electric Vehicles

-| Department of Energy (DOE), Executive Office of the President | Automotive, Electric Vehicle, Supply Chain
+| Department of Energy (DOE), Executive Office of the President | Office of Manufacturing and Energy Supply Chains (MESC) | Automotive, Clean Energy, Electric Vehicle, Supply Chain

 The U.S. Department of Energy today announced $1.7 billion to support the conversion of 11 shuttered or at-risk auto manufacturing and assembly facilities across eight states—Michigan, Ohio, Pennsylvania, Georgia, Illinois, Indiana, Maryland, and Virginia—to manufacture electric vehicles and their supply chain.